[output_post_excerpt]

 METATRON: Talk to me, I want to help!

-ENOCH: Metatron hurriedly hangs the amulets back around their necks again, but they are already mortally wounded.
+ENOCH: The siblings are already mortally wounded, and now passed out.
 He concentrates, reaches out… and an archangel is standing above the humans.

 METATRON: Raphael, please, can you heal them?